 Use of construction vehicles and machinery within the ROW may be compatible provided that:

 Use of agricultural vehicles and machinery within the ROW are typically compatible, provided that:

-AltaLink is aware that agriculture equipment has been getting wider and taller; please contact AltaLink to ensure you can operate your equipment safely around our facilities.
+Agriculture equipment continues to get wider and taller.
+Please contact AltaLink to ensure you can safely operate your equipment around our facilities.

 Parking on the ROW may be compatible, provided that: